stardothosting/shift8-cdn/README.md

 New endpoints added :

-- Warsaw, Poland
-- Singapore
+- Frankfurt, Germany
-- Dallas, TX, USA
-- Miami, FL, USA
+- Ukraine

 ## Free Content Delivery Network for your Static Content